fuzzysearch404/LaunchpadVeyonController/README.md

           Y (columns)                    Right side buttons
           |
 		  ⌄
 ```
-After creating the custom configuration file, it can be imported via the GUI or by replacing `config.json` under the project's `/files` directory.
+After creating the custom configuration file, it can be imported via the GUI or by replacing the `config.json` file under the project's `/files` directory.